DataDog/integrations-extras/signl4/README.md

 ### Events

-Your SIGNL4 Triggered / Resolved events will appear in your SIGNL4 app and web portal.
+SIGNL4 triggered and resolved events appear in your SIGNL4 app and web portal.

 ### Service Checks